 Mostly pertaining to designer or name brand clothing and/or shoes.
 These pieces are easy to carry and can sell for a high price.

 Though alcohol is usually stolen for self-indulgence, more expensive wines and hard liquor is taken to be sold.

 If someone steals keys, they then have access to whatever those keys are meant for.
 If they can match keys to what the correct openings, burglars can then they can steal cars, mail, let themselves in and out of homes, businesses, offices, storage units and so on.

-9. Art or Other Collectable Items
+9. Art or Antique/Collectable Pieces

 These pieces are usually easy to carry, or can be sold for a lot.
 Expensive art pieces on display in or outdoors should always have cameras on them.

-10. Groceries/Non-Perishable Food Items
+10. Groceries or Non-Perishable Food Items

 Food items are most often stolen by those who can’t afford to buy their own food, and sometimes by those who are frightened of going to stores because they are a runaway or a fugitive who doesn’t want to be spotted buying food.
 Let me take this time to say, those who are in need of food are plenty.
 Not just in third world countries but also in our own community.
 If there’s food sitting on shelves needing to be used, please consider donating it to a homeless shelter or food drive before letting it meet the garbage or the hands of a thief.